MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/styles/xaml/device.md

 ---
-title: "Device Styles"
+title: "Device Styles in Xamarin.Forms"
-description: "Xamarin.Forms includes six dynamic styles, known as device styles, in the Device.Styles class." ms.prod: xamarin ms.assetid: 7FF19ED1-0822-4238-9435-AD970317A2F8 ms.technology: xamarin-forms
+description: "Xamarin.Forms includes six dynamic styles, known as device styles, in the Device.Styles class.
+This article explains how to consume the device styles in a Xamarin.Forms application." ms.prod: xamarin ms.assetid: 7FF19ED1-0822-4238-9435-AD970317A2F8 ms.technology: xamarin-forms